Charlieonnafriday

 Charlie Malone Finch (born February 21, 2003), known professionally as charlieonnafriday, is an American rapper and singer-songwriter.
 He gained attention with his debut album OnnaFriday, released by Island Records.

 Early life, education, and personal life

 Finch was born in Seattle, Washington on Friday, February 21, 2003.
 He grew up in Seattle's Green Lake neighborhood.
 He started making music in 8th grade and focused on it more during high school during the COVID-19 pandemic.

 He dated YouTuber Sadie Crowell for several months in 2023.

 Career

 Finch gained attention with his eight-track debut album OnnaFriday, released in April 2022 by Island Records, particularly with the song "After Hours," which has over 100 million streams on Spotify.
 He has been credited with helping to shape Seattle's modern hip hop sound.

 Charlie launched his own brand of merchandise, "OnnaFriday", on October 28, 2022.
 He was featured on the track "I Know" from fellow Seattle rapper Macklemore's album Ben (2023).

+He opened for Tate McRae's Think Later World Tour.